aws-samples/aws-modernization-with-sysdig/content/50_module_3/51_setup_cloudtrail_runtime_security.md

 	<!-- ![cf4](/images/20_workshop_setup/cf4.png) -->

     You will be presented with a summary of all the parameters you previously introduced.

-Please note that dedicated IAM roles will be created to perform the scanning.
+5. Finally, click the checkbox to acknowledge that dedicated IAM roles will be created to perform the scanning.
 These roles follow the "least privilege principle" to enforce maximum security.

-5. Finally click the checkbox

 	![cf5](/images/20_workshop_setup/cf5.png)